hackerb9/ugrep/README.md

     ugrep drawing
     ugrep combining

-## Prerequisite: UnicodeData.txt
+## UnicodeData.txt

-You must have a copy of [UnicodeData.txt](https://unicode.org/Public/UNIDATA/UnicodeData.txt) installed.
+If your system has the file [UnicodeData.txt](https://unicode.org/Public/UNIDATA/UnicodeData.txt) installed, ugrep will use it instead of the copy cached inside the script.
+You can install it in several ways.

 **Easiest**: On Ubuntu and Debian GNU/Linux, simply `apt install unicode-data`.